Lucina101/SDS_Final_project/README.md

     sudo systemctl enable --now k3s-agent
 ```

-*Note: If it took too long to start service or join the cluster, you might need to restart the service with ```sudo service k3s-agent restart```*
+*Note: If it takes too long to start service or join the cluster, you might need to restart the service with ```sudo service k3s-agent restart```*

 ### 3.8 Additional setup